caio-videmelo/webScraperSpiderBot/README.md

 └── spider/
 ├── spider.py
 └── quotes_data.csv
+└── quotes_data.xml
+└── quotes_data.json

 - **spider.py**: The main Python script that contains the Scrapy spider for scraping quotes from Goodreads.

 - **quotes_data.csv**: The output file where the scraped quotes, authors, and tags are stored.

+- **quotes_data.xml**: The output file where the scraped quotes, authors, and tags are stored.

+- **quotes_data.json**: The output file where the scraped quotes, authors, and tags are stored.

 ## Requirements